mentorapp/railsapp/README.md

 - Only collect the minimum data required from users to create an account and use our service.
 - Provide users with full ability to edit and delete their data stored within the app (with the exception of past bookings which are stored in-case of legal implications)
 - Never release any user data to external third parties
+- We have activated 2-factor-authentication for Heroku, AWS, Stripe and Mail gun
+- Heroku also supplies a variety of user data protection
+    - Incase there is an issue with the database, Heroku offers a rollback function
+    - Heroku has a backup system that consists of physical and logical backups
+    - SSL is integrated which protects sensitive data during transportation between user and server

 ## 23. Research what your legal obligations are in relation to handling user data.

 Some of the legal obligations that must be followed in regards to handling user data include:

-* a Privacy Policy that explains what data is being stored, how we are planning to use them and whether they will be shared with third parties
+- A Privacy Policy that explains what data is being stored, how we are planning to use them and whether they will be shared with third parties
-* transparency to how data is handled when a user wishes to delete their information
+    - Transparency to how data is handled when a user wishes to delete their information
-* an explanation on how and when a user is notified about the changes to the policy
+    - An explanation on how and when a user is notified about the changes to the policy
+    - A form of confirmation that the user has read the Privacy Policy
+    - A drawback however, if a mentor deletes their profile, they will delete all associated information linked to their data including their payment information

 **Accessibility**
  <!-- <span class="sr-only">(current)</span> -->